-Two years after that, I lived overseas for the first time through my college’s study abroad program, taking French lessons in Grenoble and interning at a travel agency in Paris.
+Two years after that, I lived overseas for the first time while studying abroad.
+I took French lessons in Grenoble and interned at a travel agency in Paris.
 Like so many others, I started my study abroad experience feeling very out of my element.
 Homesick and terrified, I spent the first few days feeling like I had made a big mistake.
 But before long, I was relishing the experience (and the pastries).
 Six months later, I was heartbroken to leave.

 In and around these stints of living abroad, I’ve been hungrily soaking up every new travel experience that I can, from couch surfing in Turkey and island hopping in Greece to climbing above the clouds in Switzerland and taking mud baths with elephants in Thailand.

-It hasn’t always been easy – often times, it’s been anything but.
+It hasn’t always been easy.
+Often times, it’s been anything but.
 Nor has it involved anywhere near the level of glamour that my friends and family at home envision it does.
 (Which is fair – not many of them have witnessed the sweaty mess I become when carrying around all of my belongings in a backpack the size of a small sedan.)
 It has always been fulfilling, exciting, beautiful and challenging in the best ways.

 The one constant through the ever-changing currencies, time zones, languages and hemispheres?
 I love to share my adventures.
 Through words, and, when those fail, lots of photos.
-Enter: The Pamplemousse Papers!
-A place to share stories, spread some good old fashioned wanderlust, and hopefully inspire you to turn that epic trip you’ve been daydreaming about into a reality.
+Enter: The Pamplemousse Papers.
+A place to share stories, spread some good old-fashioned wanderlust, and hopefully inspire you to turn that epic trip you’ve been daydreaming about into a reality.